 A ramp or ladder for dogs can provide an easy exit for your dog from the pool.
 A standard pool ladder should not be considered an easy exit for your dog as your dog can’t reliably navigate it, especially if they are tired or not feeling well.
 As such, access to above-ground pools should be limited.

 Going swimming with your dog can be a great activity for you both.
+In fact, it’s one of the top dog-friendly summer activities!
 By using these safety tips for swimming with your dog, you can make sure it is a safe, fun, and enjoyable experience for everyone involved.